-Hikers want a light, reliable, versatile pocket knife on the trail.
-Here we rounded up the best knives for backpacking and hiking.
+Hikers want a light, reliable, and versatile pocket knife for use on the trail.
+Below, we’ve rounded up the best knives for backpacking and hiking.

-Summer is here with that siren’s call of the trail.
+Summer is here, and if you listen closely you’ll hear the siren’s call to the trail.
 Whether it’s a day hike with the kids or a thru-hike of the Appalachian Trail, a knife is an exceptionally handy item to have with you.
-Pick one of these and you’ll have the best knife for backpacking that money can buy.
+With one of the knives listed below, we can assure you you’ll have one of the best trail knives money can buy.

-From food prep to game processing to starting a fire, a high-quality knife will help considerably with outdoor tasks.
-And while a full-size fixed blade like the Bark River Bravo 1 is an excellent choice for lots of outdoor tasks, mobility and weight concerns dictate carrying a smaller knife, usually a folding knife.
+From food prep to game processing to starting a fire, a high-quality knife can help considerably with outdoor tasks.
+And while a full-size fixed blade like the Bark River Bravo 1 is an excellent choice for lots of outdoor tasks, mobility and weight concerns on the trail dictate carrying a smaller knife, generally, one that folds.

 The Best Knife for Backpacking and Hiking

 With laminated steel, a dead simple design, and Grilon handles, the U2 ($90) is an excellent backpacking knife for those who are concerned about weight and complexity.
 The entire package comes in at 1.58 ounces, which is quite good for a knife with a blade length of 2.5 inches.

 At $90 at Blade HQ, you’re paying for the steel, which includes Super Gold Powder Steel as the core.
 This steel, rarely seen in the knife world, has excellent edge retention, superior to more common high-end steels like S30V.

 With a simple folding design and supreme steel in a lightweight package, it’s hard to beat this knife for quality assurance (which is important when you’re miles off the beaten track).

 - Blade length: 2.5″